 If you have tried letting others know about our smoke and tobacco-free campus and they continue a pattern of smoking or using tobacco, or you see individuals routinely smoking in certain areas of campus, you can report the information to the Lake Land College Police Department non-emergency number (217-234-5066) so they can monitor the areas.

-The Illinois Smoke-Free Campus Act was then signed into law in August 2014 prohibiting smoking on the campuses of all state-supported institutions of higher education beginning July 1, 2015.
-The College has now updated their policy to comply with both the Smoke-Free Campus Act and the Smoke-Free Illinois Act.
+The Illinois Smoke-Free Campus Act was signed into law in August 2014 prohibiting smoking on the campuses of all state-supported institutions of higher education beginning July 1, 2015.
+The College policy complies with Illinois Smoke-Free Campus Act.

 No. The College policy does not require people to quit smoking.
 It requires them to refrain from smoking or using tobacco products when they are on any of the College’s campuses.